 Our products interoperate with our customers' IT infrastructures that often have different specifications, utilize diverse technology, and require compatibility with multiple communication protocols.
 Therefore, the functionality of our technology often needs to have, and maintain, compatibility with our customers' technology environment, including their chosen third-party technology.
-Customers, and in particular these chosen third-party applications, may change features, restrict our access to, or alter their applications in a manner that causes incompatibilities or causes us significant costs to maintain compatibility, and as a result our business could be adversely affected.
+Customers, Aspects of our technology's compatibility with our customers' technology is dependent on our customers because our customers, and in particular these chosen those who implement third-party applications within their environments, may change features, restrict our access to, or alter their applications within their discretion and in a manner that causes incompatibilities or causes us significant costs to maintain compatibility.
 Such changes could functionally limit or prevent the compatibility of our products with our customers' IT infrastructure, which would negatively affect adoption of our products and harm our business.
 If we fail to update our products to achieve compatibility with new third-party applications that our customers use, we may not be able to offer the functionality that our customers need, which would harm our business.